hannobraun/playground/2025-08-02_monobloc/README.md

 # And finally we call `three`, indirectly, by applying the block on the stack
 # that calls it.
 All missing functions have been provided by now, so all is
-# well, even though all _wasn't_ well when the block was put on the stack.
+# well, even though all _wasn't_ well when the block was pushed to the stack.
 apply
 ```